-- Add the browned beef, the star anise and reserved marinade.
+- Add the browned beef, and star anise.

 - Simmer the beef for two hours (the actual cooking time depends on the quality of the meat) or until tender.
 Taste occasionally and add more fish sauce, if needed.
 If the stew dries out before the beef is done, add more broth, no more than a quarter cup each time to prevent the dish from turning soupy.

-- Add the carrot and sweet potato wedges.
+- Add the carrot.
 Continue cooking until the vegetables are done.

 - Serve the Vietnamese beef stew, garnished with Thai basil, over rice or noodles, or with crusty bread.